 - Check with your town assessor to determine if your farmland is classified as farmland for property tax purposes.
 Review the PA 490 Guide and the PA 490 webinar developed by CT Farm Bureau Association.

 - Obtain a Pesticide Applicators License through the CT Dept. of Energy and Environmental Protection in order to use herbicides and pesticides on your property.

 - Obtain any and all CT Dept. of Agriculture licenses and permits that are required by your agricultural business.
 Also check with the Department for animal health, identification and interstate movement requirements if your business involves livestock, including equine, and/or poultry.

-- Consider and obtain other relevant state and municipal licenses and permits, such as those required to control wildlife that damages your crops and those specific to aquacultural businesses.
+- Obtain other relevant state and municipal licenses and permits, such as those required to control wildlife that damages your crops and those specific to aquacultural businesses.

 GROWING YOUR PRODUCT